-Sunstar 2000, Inc., 1177 Mulberry Lane, Highlands Ranch, Colorado 80126, provides EasyWeb with the template web site models it offers.
+Cinapsys provides EasyWeb with the template web site models it offers.
 Design of the template web sets is usually completed and the site is customarily available on the Internet within ten business days from the date of purchase.
-The customer that selects a template web site can develop its site based on one of Sunstar 2000's models at a much lower cost than the cost of a customized site.
-The web sites are hosted by Sunstar 2000 or other hosts on a month-to-month basis or pursuant to an annual contract at a reduced rate.
+The customer that selects a template web site can develop its site based on one of EasyWeb's models at a much lower cost than the cost of a customized site.
+The web sites are hosted by Cinapsys or other hosts on a month-to-month basis or pursuant to an annual contract at a reduced rate.
 A potential client may select a one-page promotional site or a multi-page web site created from templates.
 The one-page web site includes: (i) the company name, address, telephone number and other contact information; (ii) the company logo; (iii) one photograph or graphic; and (iv) up to 200 words of text describing the company or its products.
-The retail price for the one-page template site is \$100, of which amount \$60 is received by EasyWeb and \$40 is received by Sunstar 2000.
+The retail price for the one-page template site is \$100, of which \$60 is received by EasyWeb and \$40 is received by Cinapsys.
+This may change on a case-to-case basis, depending on the complexity of the website.

 There is no size limitation on the multi-page site except the current storage limit of 10MB for the entire site, and additional pages can be added at any time.
 The typical pages on a multi-page web site include one or more of the following pages: (i) home page; (ii) products or services page; (iii) contact information; (iv) mission statement; (v) frequently asked questions; (vi) technical support; and (vii) customer testimonials or references.
-At a minimum, each multi-page web site includes the following: (i) the company name, address, telephone number and other contact information; (ii) the company logo; (iii) up to four photographs or graphics per page; (iv) up to 200 words of text describing the company or its products per page; (v) three e-mail addresses; and (vi) search engine registration.
+At a minimum, (vi) each multi-page web site includes the following: (i) the company name, address, telephone number and other contact information; (ii) the company logo; (iii) up to four photographs or graphics per page; (iv) up to 200 words of text describing the company or its products per page; (v) three e-mail addresses; and (vi) search engine registration.
 Optional features include a map to the company's location, capability to use the company's own custom domain name; monthly search engine re-registration; meta-tag inclusion, i.e., the imbedding of a code that links a web site to a search engine or another site; and maintenance contracts.
-The retail price and the revenue allocation with Sunstar 2000 for the first page of the multi-page template site are identical to the retail price and revenue allocation for the one-page template site; i.e., a retail price of \$100, with the sum of \$60 payable to EasyWeb and the amount of \$40 payable to Sunstar 2000.
-The retail price of each additional page of the multi-page web site is \$50; \$31 of which sum is payable to EasyWeb and \$19 of which amount is payable to Sunstar 2000.
+The retail price and the revenue allocation with Cinapsys for the first page of the multi-page template site are identical to the retail price and revenue allocation for the one-page template site; i.e., a retail price of \$100, with the sum of \$60 payable to EasyWeb and the amount of \$40 payable to Cinapsys.
+The retail price of each additional page of the multi-page web site is \$50; \$31 of which sum is payable to EasyWeb and \$19 of which amount is payable to Cinapsys.
+This may change on a case-to-case basis depending on the complexity of the website.